Eczbek/xieite/docs/random/InterruptableUniformDistribution.md

 <br/>

-A uniform random number distribution which allows for "interruptions".
+A uniform random number distribution which allows excluding subintervals from the main interval.

 <br/><br/>